 I run NixOS as my hypervisor.
 No Proxmox, no web UI, just declarative Nix configs and virsh.
-Let me show you what’s possible.
+Let me show you where that line actually sits, because the gap between “raw KVM” and “enterprise hypervisor” is narrower than the marketing suggests, and the part that remains is worth being honest about.

 The Foundation: KVM and QEMU

-- libvirt: A management layer that provides a consistent API across different virtualization technologies.
-Includes
+• libvirt: A management layer that provides a consistent API across different virtualization technologies.
+Includes the virsh CLI.

-Together, this stack powers everything from your laptop’s VMs to massive cloud infrastructure.
-AWS’s Nitro hypervisor?
-Built on KVM.
-Google Cloud?
-KVM.
-Most of the cloud runs on this technology.
+This is the same stack from your laptop’s VMs up to massive cloud infrastructure.
+AWS’s Nitro hypervisor is built on KVM.
+Google Cloud runs KVM.
+Most of the cloud you pay for is this technology with a billing system bolted on.

 NixOS Configuration